etishor/etishor.github.io/_posts/2011-05-18-disquss-comment-system.md

   - comment
   - disquss
 ---
-I&#8217;ve switched the comments to [disquss][1].
+I've switched the comments to [disquss][1].
 If you have any problems with the new commenting system please let me know.

  [1]: http://disqus.com "Disquss"